tdebella/e-cart/README.md

 # e-cart

-- I designed & built multipages shopping cart(e-cart) with ReactJS and react version of typeScript for the purpose of practicing React and TypeScript.
+- I built the multipages shopping cart(e-cart) with ReactJS and react version of typeScript.

-## Author & Designer
+## Author

 - Tesfaye Robelle - Software Engineer